 Sarah practises in all areas of public law, equality law and human rights.
-She is ranked in Chambers & Partners in five practice areas: education, administrative and public law, civil liberties and human rights, local government, and community care.
+She is ranked in Chambers & Partners in six practice areas: education, administrative and public law, civil liberties and human rights, local government, community care and elections.
 Legal 500 ranks Sarah in education law and in public and administrative law.
+In 2019 Sarah was shortlisted for the Public Law Junior of the Year in the Legal 500 UK Awards.

 Sarah was appointed to the Attorney-General’s A Panel of Counsel in 2017 (having been on the B and C Panel since 2007), and to the A-Panel of the Equality and Human Rights Commission’s Panel of Preferred Counsel in April 2019.